 Ref.
-Category Priority Complete By

-P7 P7 Means Of Giving Warning In Case Of Fire No Timescale

-Finding/Observation Action/Recommendation

-A Grade D LD3 fire alarm system was observed within flat 17 which was sampled and this is considered to be a reasonable provision for a general needs flat.
-A hard-wired smoke alarm was present in the hallway.
-Although the current revision of the Home Office Guide advises that an LD3 system is appropriate for general needs flats, it is PCL policy that an LD2 system should be installed in the flat and any other flats similarly affected as per British Standards recommendations.
-It is recommended that this performed in the longer term, e.g. during the next programmed EICR.
+Category Priority Complete By P7 Means Of Giving Warning In Case Of Fire No Timescale Finding/0 Observation Action/Recommendation n which wa provision D LD3 fire alarm system was observed within flat 1 as sampled and this is considered to be a reasonable of for a general needs flat.
+A hard-wired smoke alarm sent in the hallway. that an LD3 system is ap PCL policy that an LD2 s and any other flats similarecommendations.
+It is re sion of the Home Office Guid propriate for general needs fl system should be installed in t arly affected as per British Sta ecommended that this perforr ng the next programmed EIC lats, it is the flat andards med in

-.